 This guide to Chania’s best restaurants is the perfect starting point to find where to eat in West Crete during your adventure on the island!

-Disclaimer: Posts include affiliate links to products or services.
+Posts include affiliate links to products or services.
 I might earn a commission if you make a purchase.

 Best Restaurants in Chania, Crete

-Be sure to book accommodation and tours in Crete ahead of time to ensure availability!
+Be sure to book ahead of time to ensure availability!

-– Boat cruise to Balos Lagoon & Gramvousa (another top-selling tour!)
+Boat cruise to Balos Lagoon & Gramvousa

-– Ticket to Knossos Archaeological Site (top tour in Heraklion)
+Ticket to Knossos Archaeological Site

-🚗 Looking for the best way to get around Crete?
-Check rental car rates for Crete now!
+🚘 The best way to get around Crete is by car.
+Check rental car rates for Crete here.

 Greek cuisine has some of the most loved and delicious dishes in Europe.
 Everyone wants to have a Greek dinner.

-But most importantly, you want to go to a Greek restaurant because it is a place you will find original Greek dishes.
+Most importantly, you want to go to a Greek restaurant because it is a place where you can find original Greek dishes.
+So here is a list of more than 20 of the best restaurants in Chania!

-Prepare yourself for your Chania trip and mark the restaurant you want to visit.
+Prepare for your Chania trip and mark the restaurant you want to visit.
 There will be many of them.

 Where to Eat in Chania